 First things first, is it possible to donate old mattresses or only new ones?
-The answer is yes, you can donate an old bed but only if it meets certain standards.
+The answer is yes; you can donate an old bed, but only if it meets certain standards.
 While donating a mattress may seem like a good idea regardless of its condition, this is not the case.
-Mattresses can only be accepted as a donation if they are still in fairly good condition.
-A mattress with any rips, tears, discolorations, stains, or deep compressions will be rejected in most organizations.
+Mattresses can only be accepted as donations if they are still in reasonably good condition.
+A mattress with any rips, tears, discolorations, stains, or deep compressions will be rejected by most organizations.
 This is because mattresses are hard to transport and dispose of.
-Hence, they want the recipients to get as much use as possible out of each donation.
+Hence, they want the recipients to get as much use as possible from each donation.

 How to Donate a Mattress

-If your mattress is still in good condition and you think it will be accepted as a donation then the next few sections will explain the process and the possible institutions to reach, starting with the most common choice – the charities.
+Suppose your mattress is still in good condition and you think it will be accepted as a donation.
+In that case, the following sections will explain the process and the possible institutions to reach, starting with the most common choice – the charities.